yogeshjain999/representable/README.md

 This works both for representer modules and decorators.

-An inline representer is just a Ruby module.
+An inline representer is just a Ruby module (or a `Decorator` class).
 You can include other representer modules.
 This is handy when having a base representer that needs to be extended in the inline block.

 ```ruby
 module AlbumRepresenter